-Christina Ricci Goes Completely Nude And Exposes Her Boobs And Vagina
+Christina Ricci Goes Completely Nude And Exposes Her Boobs — And More

 — Rohan (@RohanNaahar) January 30, 2017

-Ricci expresses her thoughts going naked on the set
+Ricci expresses her thoughts on going naked on the set

 Christina further added that she did not know whether she would ever have accepted the idea of going completely nude including exposing her vagina to the camera.
 She also stated that she was wearing a merkin which she claims made her feel as if she was wearing underwear.
 However, she was completely naked with only the artificial cover protecting her vagina.